tinacms/tina.io/content/blog/media-update.md

 ### Adding a media store

-We [graduated media](https://github.com/tinacms/tinacms/issues/1459) to a core CMS concept.
-You can now define the store directly as `media` when you instantiate a media store in the CMS constructor.
+Now that the interface for using media with the CMS is better understood, we've decided to streamline the API for adding a media store to the CMS.
+Where media stores were previously registered to `cms.media.store` in the CMS config, they should now just be registered to `cms.media`.

 Before